 Do you apply for remote jobs but never, ever hear anything back?

-If so, you're resume is probably in a state of limbo.
+If so, your resume is probably in a state of limbo.

 I see it all the time.
 Perfect candidates apply for their ideal remote job knowing they're a great fit.
 They feel confident they have the skills, experience, and abilities to snag the job.
 Surely, an interview is just around the corner, right?

-Instead of getting an interview, they get nothing.
+Instead of getting an interview (or a Dear John letter), they get nothing.
 Silence.
 Crickets.